-Just before Nazi Germany surrendered to the Allied powers, 67 men were killed in the Battle of Point Judith off the coast of Rhode Island.
+Just before Germany surrendered to the Allied powers, 67 men died in the Battle of Point Judith off the Rhode Island coast.
 Casualties included 55 German submariners and 12 American merchant mariners.

 As World War II came to a close, orders were given to all German submarines and naval ships to return home.
 U-853 either didn’t get the message or ignored it.

 Battle of Point Judith

 The Battle of Point Judith began on May 5, when U-853 torpedoed the SS Black Point, a ship carrying coal to Boston, at Point Judith on the western side of Narragansett Bay.
 Black Point capsized within 15 minutes.
 Twelve men died, while 34 made it into lifeboats and were rescued by the SS Kamen, a Yugoslavian freighter.
 It was the last ship sunk by a U-boat in U.S. waters.

 News of the attack went to naval headquarters on the East Coast.